 Persons with disabilities have a right to equal opportunity as prescribed by law.
 MCAD offers reasonable accommodations to ensure equitable access for students who self-disclose a documented disability.
 MCAD complies with federal disability laws; including, Title III of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act.

 Support services for students with disabilities are managed through Accessibility Services, located within the Learning Center.

 Disclosure and Accommodation/Access Process:

-- Disclosures can be made via our Disability Disclosure and Accomodation Request Form or by meeting with the director in the Learning Center.
+- Disclosures can be made via our Disability Disclosure and Accommodation Request Form or by meeting with the director in the Learning Center.
 (Students who complete the online form will also be invited to an in-person meeting with professional staff in the Learning Center.)
-To set up an appointment for disclosing a disability, please contact the director, Timothy Gardner at email@example.com.
+To set up an appointment for disclosing a disability, please contact the director, Timothy Gardner at firstname.lastname@example.org.

 - Once the webpage for the form opens then you can select “Get Started” to fill out the form.

-Documentation of disabilty/ies (not older than five years) will be requested at the time of disclosure.
+Documentation of disability/ies (not older than five years) will be requested at the time of disclosure.
 This may include, but is not limited to, educational or medical records, reports and assessments created by licensed health care providers, school psychologists, psychiatrists, and others as deemed appropriate.
-Please fill out the form even if you do not have your documentation in a digital format at the time that you are filling out the form; we can add your documenation later.
+Please fill out the form even if you do not have your documentation in a digital format at the time that you are filling out the form; we can add your documentation later.

 Accommodations and Accommodation Requests: